 To track the impacts of the spill, sampling of drinking water, surface water, sediment, and fish tissue is being performed from the Gold King Mine site, along the Animas, San Juan, and Colorado Rivers down to Lake Powell and the Glen Canyon Dam by local, tribal, and state agencies, as well as the US EPA.
 Arizona and Nevada state officials expect minimal impacts to the lower Colorado River, but will continue to monitor relevant waterways.
 Testing is being done to determine the concentration of metals typically found in acid mine drainage, as well as to determine water quality factors such as hardness and acidity.
 Results are being compared to pre-spill levels or to historical water quality data.
-Based on sampling results, relevant local, state, tribal, and federal agencies are making recommendations water use.
+Based on sampling results, relevant local, state, tribal, and federal agencies are making recommendations for using water for activities such as drinking, recreation, aquatic life, and agriculture.